nachawat/skill-sample-nodejs-helloworld-fr/instructions/00-setup-hosted-skill.md

 > **Important**: You must successfully build the model before you can test it.

 ### Bravo !
 You have just created your first Interaction Model.
-You will know created your Skill backend.
+Now, you will create your Skill backend.

 6. Navigate to `Code` Tab and copy-paste [this backend code](https://github.com/nachawat/skill-sample-nodejs-helloworld-fr/blob/master/lambda/custom/index.js)